websanco/liferay-learn/docs/dxp/7.x/en/process-automation/workflow/using-workflows/workflow-designer/workflow-designer-nodes-overview.md

 > Subscribers

-A Workflow Node represents a specific point in an approval process, whether it is starting the review process, approving or rejecting the asset, or reassigning the task.
+A Workflow Node represents a specific point in an approval process, whether it begins the review process, approves or rejects the asset, or reassigns the task.

-This article details the different types of nodes and the possible actions associated with each node.
+Below are the different types of nodes and the possible actions associated with each node.

 ## Types of Nodes